04 Nov Notice of Intention to Consider Cancellation – NOICC (MARN 1800859)

-Have you received a letter from the department stating that they’re considering cancelling your student visa.
+Have you received a letter from the department stating that they’re considering canceling your student visa?
 This letter is called (Notice of Intention to Consider Cancellation) in short we call it a NOICC.
 So if you have received a NOICC the department will give you five working days to respond to this letter.
 So it is very important that you do not ignore this letter.
-Ignoring it will result in the dpartment to process the cancellation of your student visa and you will become an illegal non citizen in Australia.
+Ignoring it will result in the department to process the cancellation of your student visa and you will become an illegal non-citizen in Australia.

 So the most common reasons for receiving this NOICC is that you may have breached one of your conditions on your student visa.
 A very common reason is that you may have worked 40+ hours a fortnight another could be it could be that you have downgraded your AQF level or maybe you’re not enrolled in any kind of study while on your student visa.

 In the situation where you have received a NOICC, it is recommended that you consult a registered migration agent to help you respond to this letter.
 So if the department has sent you this NOICC the letter will explain the reason why they are considering cancelling your visa.